 See our Ratings Methodology.

 Baby wipes are often more than meets the eye – from wiping bottoms to wiping kitchen benches, busy parents don’t leave the home, or the supermarket, without them.
-They might forget the keys, but mums and dads will never forget to pack baby wipes.
 It’s incredible just how messy young children can get – so wherever baby goes, baby wipes will need to follow.
-Dirty hands, dirty faces, messy highchairs, and just about anything touched by your little bub will surely be left sticky, so you can be sure you’ll need them wherever you go!
+Dirty hands, dirty faces, messy highchairs, and just about anything touched by your little bub will probably be left sticky, so you can be sure you’ll need them wherever you go!

-The seven brands in our 2018 baby wipes review were rated in the following order for overall parent satisfaction:
+Canstar Blue’s 2019 baby wipes review has seen seven brands compared and rated in the following order for overall customer satisfaction:

 As well as rating their baby wipes, the parents who took part in our survey also allowed us to identify the drivers of customer satisfaction for mums and dads after they buy baby wipes:

-Other findings of our 2018 baby wipes review include:
+Other findings from our 2019 baby wipes review include:

-Our research identified strength and thickness as being the most important factor in shaping overall parent satisfaction.
-Baby wipes need to be strong and thick – tough enough to battle even the messiest of baby messes, be it from nappies, dinner, or a play in the garden.
+Our research identified quality as being the most important factor in shaping overall parent satisfaction.
+Quality baby wipes should be tough enough to battle even the messiest of dirty baby messes, be it from nappies, dinner, or a play in the garden.
 Given that baby wipes are a tool to conveniently scoop up mess, as well as absorb it, a torn baby wipe is next to useless.

 The effectiveness of baby wipes is largely determined by how moist they are and therefore how well they fulfil the task of cleaning up mess.
 Baby wipes that just don’t pack the same level of moisture will almost certainly be of less use to parents cleaning up after their little ones.
 While parents can obviously help themselves by keeping the packaging closely sealed, to avoid wipes drying out, some brands are simply better in this department than others.

 Some baby wipes come with no scent, but others seem to put a lot of effort into it.
+Expect scents such as cucumber and aloe, coconut oil and chamomile just to name a few.
 While scent won’t have any impact on the cleaning performance and reliability of baby wipes, you’d rather have a packet smelling pleasant than not.

-Canstar Blue commissioned I-view to survey 1,300 Australian parents across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have purchased and used baby wipes in the last three months – in this case, 1,199 people.
+Canstar Blue surveyed 31,200 Australian parents of children aged 6 years and under across a range of categories to measure and track customer satisfaction, via ISO 26362 accredited research panels managed by Qualtrics.
+The outcomes reported are the results from customers within the survey group who have purchased and used baby wipes in the last 3 months – in this case, 1,067 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then by mean overall satisfaction.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.